Barcino44/Helm-practice/README.md

   port: 5000
 ````
 - We specified the type of service as Cluster-IP.
-- We defined the application port (5000) according to the source code given.
+- We defined the application port (5000) according to the given source code.

 ### Step #3: Deploying our chart

-Once the values are configured correctly.
+Once the values are correctly configured.
 The next step is deploying our chart.

 ````
 helm install hello-world-python <pathtochart>